arturgomes/circus2csp/README.md

   + TestingMappingFunStatelessCircus.thy

 ***
+#### Remarks:
+No Circus Refinement Laws is being used yet.
+I still need to design a mechanism in order to apply the laws to the loaded files.

 Artur: you need to explain in here what the various bits are and how to make them work.